pinton-lab/fullwave25/README.md

 # Fullwave 2.5: Ultrasound wave propagation simulation with heterogeneous power law attenuation modelling capabilities

-Fullwave 2.5 is a high-fidelity ultrasound simulation that incorporates heterogeneous power law attenuation modeling.
-This offers the state-of-the-art attenuation modeling capabilities for simulating the complex human body tissue.
+Fullwave 2.5 is a high-fidelity ultrasound simulation incorporating heterogeneous power-law attenuation modelling.
+It offers state-of-the-art attenuation modelling capabilities for simulating complex human tissue.

-Fullwave 2.5 builds upon the original Fullwave 2.0 simulator, enhancing its capabilities to model ultrasound wave propagation in media where both the attenuation coefficient and exponent can vary spatially.
-This allows for more accurate simulations of biological tissues, which often exhibit complex attenuation behaviors that cannot be captured by uniform models.
+Building upon the original Fullwave 2.0 simulator, Fullwave 2.5 enhances its capabilities to model ultrasound wave propagation in media where both the attenuation coefficient and exponent can vary spatially.
+This enables more accurate simulations of biological tissues, which often exhibit complex attenuation behaviours that cannot be captured by uniform models.

 The library is designed with a Python wrapper for ease of use and extensibility, while the core simulation engine is implemented in CUDA/C to leverage high-performance computing on NVIDIA GPUs.
-Fullwave 2.5 supports both 2D and 3D simulations, including multi-GPU execution for enhanced performance.
+Fullwave 2.5 supports 2D and 3D simulations, including multi-GPU execution for enhanced performance.

 ## Features